Glimpse/StickerApp/README.md

 * Or, within Jenkins, you can click the Build Now link.

 ## AAD Setup
 The app's authentication service is implemented as part of the API Gateway and supports both basic email and facebook authentication by using Azure AAD B2C.
-The API Gateway acts as the primary entry point into th eserver by providing a wrapper over all calls to the microservices' endpoints.
+The API Gateway acts as the primary entry point into the server by providing a wrapper over all calls to the microservices' endpoints.
 The advantage of this approach is:

 * The gateway is responsible for ensuring that the user is authenticated before it calls into each microservice; this way, none of the microservices themselves need to worry about authenticating the user.

 * The microservices' endpoints are not exposed publicly; only the API Gateway is able to access these endpoints which helps make the server more secure.